arturkw/dev-notes/kafka/Exam notes.md

 - Definition of GlobalKtable and co-partitioning.

 ## Configuration Parameters
-1. `log.cleanup.policy`
+1. `log.cleanup.policy=delete(default), cleanup, both`
+2. `records-lag-max` maximum lag in terms of number of records for any partition
-2. `auto.offset.rest`
+3. `auto.offset.rest`
-3. `max.tasks` for Kafka Connect.
+4. `max.tasks` for Kafka Connect.
-4. `key.converter.schemas.enable` and `value.converter.schemas.enable`.
+5. `key.converter.schemas.enable` and `value.converter.schemas.enable`.
-5. `enable.idempotence`.
+6. `enable.idempotence`.
-6. `log.retention.hours`, `log.retention.minutes`, `log.retention.ms`.
+7. `log.retention.hours`, `log.retention.minutes`, `log.retention.ms`.
-7. `errors.log.enable`, `errors.deadletterqueue.topic.name`, `errors.deadletterqueue.context.headers.enable`
+8. `errors.log.enable`, `errors.deadletterqueue.topic.name`, `errors.deadletterqueue.context.headers.enable`
-8. The `offsets.retention.minutes` configuration in `Kafka` determines how long `Kafka` remembers offsets in a special topic.
+9. The `offsets.retention.minutes` configuration in `Kafka` determines how long `Kafka` remembers offsets in a special topic.
 The default value is 10,080 minutes (7 days), and it affects the behavior when an application is restarted after being stopped for a while.
 Increasing this value is **recommended** to avoid reprocessing data on application restart due to offsets being deleted by the broker(s).
-9. `unclean.leader.election.enable=false` unclear leader election is disabled, the topic will not accept new messages until an **In-Sync Replica** becomes available for leader election.
+10. `unclean.leader.election.enable=false` unclear leader election is disabled, the topic will not accept new messages until an **In-Sync Replica** becomes available for leader election.
-10. `unclean.leader.election.enable=true` one of the out-of sync replicas can be elected as a new leader.
+11. `unclean.leader.election.enable=true` one of the out-of sync replicas can be elected as a new leader.